dralex/orbita-simulator/orbita-app/INSTALL.md

 You need Qt5, Qt.Quick 2.x to run the app.

-1. First of all, update all system packages and install qt5 with dependensies.
+Update all system packages and install qt5 with dependensies.

 ```
 $ sudo apt update && sudo apt update